Pontefract Baghill railway station: Facilities

-The station has very basic amenities – it is unstaffed and has no ticketing provision of any kind, so anyone travelling from here needs to buy their ticket on the train or in advance of travel.
-The only other facilities offered are bench seating, a public telephone and timetable information posters (the old main building still stands but is in private use).
+The station has very basic amenities; it is unstaffed and has no ticketing provision.
+The only other facilities offered are bench seating, a public telephone and timetable information posters; the old main building still stands but is in private use).
 Step-free access is available to both platforms.

-Neither platform has any shelter; though it is possible to wait under the passage in the former station building on the York bound platform.
+Neither platform has any shelter; though it is possible to wait under the passage in the former station building on the York-bound platform.